 In connection with the Deutsche Bank Credit Agreement, the Company has pledged substantially all of its domestic subsidiaries' assets and 65% of the shares of certain first tier international subsidiaries as collateral against borrowings to its U.S. companies.
 In addition, subsidiaries in certain foreign jurisdictions have guaranteed the Company's obligations on borrowings of one of its European subsidiaries, as well as pledged substantially all of their assets for such borrowings to this European subsidiary under the Deutsche Bank Credit Agreement.
 The Deutsche Bank Credit Agreement contains customary covenants limiting the Company's ability to, among other things, pay dividends, incur debt or liens, redeem or repurchase equity, enter into transactions with affiliates, make investments, merge or consolidate with others or dispose of assets.
 In addition, the Deutsche Bank Credit Agreement contains financial covenants requiring the Company to maintain a total leverage ratio, as defined therein, of not more than 4.95 to 1.0 and a minimum interest coverage ratio, as defined therein, of 2.25 to 1.0, measured at the end of each quarter, through the year ended December 31, 2013.
 The minimum interest coverage ratio increases by 25 basis points each year until it reaches 3.0 to 1.0 for the year ending December 31, 2016 and each year thereafter.
-The maximum total leverage ratio decreases to 4.75 to 1.0 for the year ending December 31, 2016 and each year until it reaches 4.25 to 1.0 for the year ending December 31, 2016 and each year until it reaches 4.25 to 1.0 for the year ending December 31, 2016 and each year until it reaches 4.25 to 1.0 for the year ending December 31, 2016 and each year until it reaches 4.25 to 1.0 for the year ending December 31, 2016 and each year until it reaches 4.25 to 1.0 for the year ending December 31, 2016 and each year until it reaches 4.25 to 1.0 for the year ending December 31, 2016 and each year until it reaches 4.25 to 1.0 for the year ending December 31, 2016 and each year until it reaches 4.25 to 1.0 for the year ending December 31, 2016 and each year until it reaches 4.25 to 1.0 for the year ending December 31, 2016 and each year until it reaches 4.25 to 1.0 for the year ending December 31, 2016 and each year thereafter.
+The maximum total leverage ratio decreases to 4.75 to 1.0 for the year ending December 31, 2014 and decreases by 25 basis points each year until it reaches 4.25 to 1.0 for the year ending December 31, 2016 and each year thereafter.
 The Deutsche Bank Credit Agreement contains various events of default, including failure to comply with the financial covenants referenced above, and upon an event of default the lenders may, subject to various customary cure rights, require the immediate payment of all amounts outstanding under the term loans and the revolving credit subfacilities and foreclose on the collateral.
 The Company is in compliance with all such covenants as of December 31, 2013.